 Step 2 - Universal Decapping

-If you think your brass will need extra procedures this time, like trimming or cleaning, it is an excellent tip to pop the primer out without resizing your brass and do that later in the timeline.
+If you think your brass will require extra procedures this time, such as trimming or cleaning, it's a good idea to remove the primer without resizing your brass and do that later in the timeline.
 We can pop the primer out without resizing the case using a universal decapping die.
-Please ensure you have the correct one for your calibres since there can be large and small flash hole variants.
+Please ensure you have the correct one for your calibres, since there can be large and small flash hole variants.

 Step 3 - Case Length Trimming

 As we repeatedly fire our cases, they can lengthen after a few firings.
-We can counteract this by trimming the case length to a set size using case trimmers.
-I will sort it in the timeline if my brass is too long and needs trimming.
+We can counteract this by trimming the case length to a set length using case trimmers.
+If my brass is too long and needs to be cut, this is when I would do it.
 I will usually use a known trim length for that calibre.
 Or if one is not available, I will pull 20 random cases from the pile.
 I will then measure the complete length to find the shortest case.
 Once I have found the shortest case, I will trim the whole batch to the shortest length.
-This will make all cases in that batch a uniform case length.
-I use a lathe-style trimmer as they suit my needs well.
+This will ensure that all cases in that batch have a uniform case length.
+I use a lathe-style trimmer, as it suits my needs well.

 Step 4 - Chamfering & Deburring

 Once I have trimmed my brass, I need to chamfer the inside and deburr the outside.
-I usually do this by hand if it is a target gun, as I get more feel for the right amount by hand.
+I usually do this by hand if it's a target gun, as I get a better feel for the right amount by hand.
 I will happily use an electric machine if it is a more do-all calibre.
 I usually use a VLD-style inside neck chamfer tool and an everyday RCBS deburring tool on the outside.
-I do as little as I can get away with both operations.
-Please make sure I don't leave a knife edge rim in my case, as this will not help with consistent neck tension, especially when using bushing dies.
+I do as little as I can get away with in both operations.
+Please ensure you don't leave a knife-edge rim in your case, as this will not help with consistent neck tension, especially when using bushing dies.
 A quick twist with the hand is all that is needed.
-I quickly move through the station from right to left when using the electricity.

 Step 5 - Primer Pocket Cleaning & Uniforming

 Switching to the other end of the case now, I will always clean the primer pocket whenever the case is reloaded.
 I usually use a primer pocket uniforming tool to do this.
-I wouldn't say I like wire brushes, as they can scratch the inside of the primer pocket.
+I don't like wire brushes, as they can scratch the inside of the primer pocket.
 As I am using a uniformer all the time.
-I do not need extra pocket work as it will uniform the pockets simultaneously, as I first used it to clean them.
-If you are using new brass, I will run it in the pocket to help square up the primer pocket floor and aid in seating the primer in the correct place.
+I do not need to do extra pocket work as it will uniform and clean the pockets simultaneously.
+If I am using new brass, I will run the unifomer in the pocket to help square up the primer pocket floor and aid in seating the primer to the correct place.

-Primer pockets are usually made by punching the case head with. a stamping tool.
-They can tend to leave a round corner in the bottom of the pocket; the problem is that when we seat a primer, it will not reach the pocket floor but be slightly short of it as it hits the rounded corners.
-By uniforming the pocket, we will square up the bottom corners, aiding the primer to sit flush against the floor up against the flash hole, where the best results for ignition can be achieved.
+Primer pockets are usually made by punching the case head with a stamping tool.
+They tend to leave a rounded corner at the bottom of the pocket.
+The problem is that when we seat a primer, it will not reach the pocket floor but will be slightly short of it, as it hits the rounded corners.
+By uniforming the pocket, we will square up the bottom corners, allowing the primer to sit flush against the floor near the flash hole, where the best ignition results can be achieved.

-While cleaning and handling your brass, always watch for any defects or something that needs to be corrected.
+When cleaning and handling your brass, please always look for any defects or areas that require correction.

 Step 6 - Flash Hole Deburring

-While uniforming the primer pocket, I will also deburr the flash hole.
-This is a one-time job and is best done when your brass is brand new.
-You don't need to do more than that; by doing this, we will allow the flash from the primer into the case to be much more uniform in size and help with even powder burns.
-Little burs are left inside the case as the machining produces the flash hole.
+While uniforming the primer pocket, I will also deburr the flash hole uniforming tool.
+This is a one-time job best done when your brass is brand new.
+You don't need to do more than that; by doing this, we will allow the flash from the primer to be much more uniform in size and help with more even powder burns.
+Small burrs are left inside the case as a result of machining, which creates the flash hole, and these tools will clean it out.

 Step 7 - Neck Turning

-Neck turning is an advanced reloading procedure to reduce the brass thickness of the case's neck wall.
-There are two types of neck turning: turning the case neck and hitting approximately lightly.
-80% of the surface and trying to even the thick and thin parts of the wall thickness.
-We do this especially when using bushing style dies to help with even neck tension (grip) of the neck onto the loaded head.
+Neck turning is an advanced reloading procedure for reducing the brass thickness of the case's neck wall.
+There are two types of neck turning: turning the case neck and lightly hitting it.
+80% of the surface is smoothed out to even out the thick and thin parts of the wall thickness.
+We do this especially when using bushing-style dies to help achieve even neck tension (grip) of the neck onto the loaded head.

-The second reason is that we are shooting a custom gun with a tighter-than-usual neck.
+The second reason is that if we shoot a custom gun with a tighter-than-usual neck.
 We must trim the neck wall thickness to a particular dimension to allow the case to enter the tighter neck in the custom chamber.
-Further "how-to" neck turn information will be found here on YouTube.
+For additional "how-to" neck turn information, visit YouTube.

 Step 8 - Case Cleaning

 Case cleaning is not necessary!
-However, shooting at extended distances will help with consistent results, and it is always lovely to produce nice-looking rounds.
-Plus, if you are stalking, for instance, and drop your cases in the mire, you do not want to take all that debris into your excellent clean-sizing dies.
+However, shooting at extended distances will help with more consistent results, and it is always rewarding to produce nice-looking rounds.
+Plus, if you are stalking, for instance, and drop your cases in the mire, you do not want to take all that debris into your reloading dies.

-I do not clean every single time, but usually every 3rd to 4th firing when I plan to do trimming or they look like they need annealing.
+I do not clean every single time, but I usually clean every third to fourth firing when I plan to trim or when they appear to need annealing.

-The accuracy gain for long-range shooting is once the inside carbon is cleaned out, we get a more consistent volumetric measurement for powder burn from shot to shot.
+Once the inside carbon is cleaned out, long-range shooting becomes more accurate, and we can more consistently measure the volumetric burn of powder from shot to shot.

 Step 9 - Annealing

 I usually run my brass through my annealer whenever I clean my cases.
 I use an AMP electronic induction annealing machine.
 They are certainly more consistent and repeatable than the gas versions.
 They are also a lot easier to set up and safer to use.
-I have moved on to the AMP from a gas flame type annealer, and the difference in the annealing quality is night and day.
-If you have a gas annealer, I will anneal as little as I can get away with.
-Using the electronic induction method used in the AMP system, they are repeatable and consistent, so they can be used every single time you reload your cases if you want to.
+I have transitioned from a gas flame-type annealer to the AMP, and the difference in annealing quality is night and day.
+If you have a gas annealer, I will anneal as little as possible.
+The electronic induction method used in the AMP system is repeatable and consistent, allowing it to be used every time you reload your cases, if desired.

 Step 10 - Sizing